 Geomatics Technology A.A.S.

-Graduates should qualify for jobs as survey party chief, instrument person, surveying technician, highway surveyor, mapper, GPS technician, and CAD operator.
+Graduates should qualify for jobs as a survey party chief, an instrument person, a surveying technician, a highway surveyor, a mapper, a GPS technician, and a CAD operator.
 Graduates will be prepared to pursue the requirements necessary to become a Professional Land Surveyor and will also be able to transfer and complete a four-year degree in the field.

 Specific Requirements